 Tags: Fantasy, horror, Chaos, mature themes.

-This game is being run by Go Play Leeds Organiser, Guy Milner, who regularly blogs about one-shot games at his blog Burn After Running.
+Additional Information: This game is being run by Go Play Leeds Organiser, Guy Milner, who regularly blogs about one-shot games at his blog Burn After Running.

 You’re maintenance and repair units.
 You’ve activated to find power failing and no network connectivity except for short range buzz shots to other local units.
 Stabilize.
 Restore.
 Report.